 After obtaining your certification as a Diagnostic Medical Sonographer, the next step is to find a job in the field.
 Here are some steps you can take to increase your chances of landing a job as a DMS:

 1. Network: Networking is a crucial step in finding a job in any field.
-Connect with professionals in the healthcare industry, attend conferences and seminars, and join professional organizations related to Diagnostic Medical Sonography.
+Connect with professionals in the healthcare industry, attend conferences and seminars, and join professional organizations like the Society of Diagnostic Medical Sonography (SDMS).
 These connections can provide valuable insights, job leads, and recommendations.

 2. Prepare your resume: Create a professional resume that highlights your education, clinical experience, and relevant skills.
 Tailor your resume to each job application by emphasizing the skills and experiences that align with the specific job requirements.

-3. Apply for jobs: Begin your job search by exploring job postings on online job boards, hospital websites, and professional organization websites.
+3. Apply for jobs: Begin your job search by exploring job postings on online job boards like My Next Move, hospital websites, and professional organization websites.
 Utilize keywords such as "Diagnostic Medical Sonographer," "ultrasound technician," or the specific specialization you are interested in.
 Submit your resume and cover letter for each job application that matches your qualifications.

 4. Prepare for interviews: Once you start receiving interview invitations, it is important to prepare for them.
 Research the organization, review common interview questions, and practice your answers.
 Be prepared to discuss your education, clinical experience, and why you are interested in the specific position.